امکانسنجی تحلیل نامه 53 نهجالبلاغه از منظر قواعد آیین دادرسی

 ∴ Introduction ∴

-This article aims to investigate Letter 53 from the unique perspective of procedural law rules, analyzing whether the principles outlined within it align with the foundational doctrines of procedural law.
+This paper aims to investigate Letter 53 from the unique perspective of procedural law rules, analyzing whether the principles outlined within it align with the foundational doctrines of procedural law.
 The legal framework addressed here is significant, as procedural law underpins the enforceability and substantive rights within a judicial system, serving as a vehicle for justice.
 Procedural rules, when effectively implemented, ensure that laws are not only enacted but also upheld, providing mechanisms for adjudication and remedy.

 ∴ Research Question ∴